 What I’ve noticed, there are very few western junk food eateries.
 That’s very good, because what such establishments propose is not really food, rather it’s something that resembles and tastes like food thanks to additives and flavour enhancers.

-There are also numerous regular restaurants everywhere, so when it comes to deciding where to eat, you are spoiled for choice in Turkey.
+There are also numerous regular restaurants everywhere, so when it comes to deciding where to eat, you are spoiled for choice.

 TURKISH FOOD THAT I HAD